spmallick/learnopencv/Super-Resolution-in-OpenCV/README.md

 # Super Resolution in OpenCV
-This folder contains the code for the blog post [Super Resolution in OpenCV](https://learnopencv.com/super-resolution-in-opencv/)
+This folder contains code for the blog post [Super Resolution in OpenCV](https://learnopencv.com/super-resolution-in-opencv/)

 Please note that the code requires installation of OpenCV Contrib module along with the core modules.